-This can only be the most basic introduction to colour: over the last 1000 years writers with far greater skills than I have explored the topic in much more depth than I can express here.
-However, I would warn readers to be very careful about reading too deeply into the “meanings” of color.
+This can only be the most basic introduction to color: over the last 1000 years writers with far greater skill than I have explored the topic in much more depth than I can express here.
+However, I would warn readers to be very careful about reading too deeply into the “meanings” of color:

 While there will always be an opportunity for “edgy” color choices, it is usually best to stick to established, proven, mathematical systems to determine harmonious color choices, the most popular of which is the color circle.